 10. Long-term healthcare

-Because most financial emergencies are medical emergencies, then it makes sense to invest on long-term healthcare products to provide financial support for your health as you grow old.
+Because most financial emergencies are medical emergencies, then it makes sense to invest in long-term healthcare products to provide financial support for your health as you grow old.

-These are not the same as your short-term healthcare from your company HMOs.
-It is a complementary product that combines health insurance, life insurance, savings fund, and investments in one product.
+These are not the same as your short-term healthcare from your company’s HMOs.
+It is a complementary product that combines health insurance, life insurance, a savings fund, and investments in one product.

-Among those strategies are position trading, which is best described as a long-term trade that lasts for several months.
-Other buy and hold strategies include carry trading, mirror trading, and opening a managed account.
+Among those strategies is position trading, which is best described as a long-term trade that lasts for several months.
+Other buy-and-hold strategies include carrying trading, mirror trading, and opening a managed account.

 This is a high-risk venture and I don’t recommend that you go into it without acquiring the proper knowledge first.
-If you’re interested to learn about the forex market, then you can check out this page.
+If you’re interested to try investing in the forex market, then you can sign up for XTB.